Sentinel Buttress Rock Climbing

 Once you've taken the left onto the powerline road, walk for a few minutes until you see a park sign on the right pointing to the Sentinel Buttress trail.
 Turn right and head up the trail, following signs for the Sentinel Buttress.
 Once you get close to the wall, the trail splits and either heads left toward the Central Wall or right toward the Sentinel Buttress.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sentinel Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sentinel Buttress:

 Featured Route For Sentinel Buttress